The Opposite of Spoiled by Ron Lieber

 Raising Kids Who Aren’t Materialistic

-- Restaurant or movie night coupons
+- “Play with me now”, restaurant, or movie night coupons

-Giving
+- Giving

 - Lead by example – share your giving and why it matters to you